LibrariesHacked/librarieshacked.github.io/_posts/2018-12-02-auto-renewals.md

 Google Apps Scripts are also able to send out emails, at a limit of 100 per day, and can be set to run as part of a schedule.

-As an example, the below script runs against the Axiell web services as an automated task every day to check a library account.
+As an example, the below script should run against the Axiell web services as an automated task every day to check a library account.
 It sends an email if a loan is almost due (within 5 days), and then renews it if it is just about to go overdue (the next day).
 Hopefully this should mean no more library fines! (until Wiltshire scrap them anyway).
+Now to get testing it by almost going overdue...

 {% highlight JavaScript linenos %}
 function CheckLoans() {